Sumitra-das-guptta/project-management/patient management.md

   ● Capacity: The system needs to support at least 1000 people at once.

   ● User-Interface: The user interface acknowledges within five seconds.

-  ● Conformity: The system needs to ensure that the guidelines of the Microsoft accessibilities are followed.

 - Maintainability: